Calc-alkaline magma series: Geochemical characterization

 Rocks from the calc-alkaline magma series are distinguished from rocks from the tholeiitic magma series by the redox state of the magma they crystallized from.
 Tholeiitic magmas are reduced, and calc-alkaline magmas are oxidized, with higher oxygen fugacities.
 When mafic (basalt-producing) magmas crystallize, they preferentially crystallize the more magnesium-rich and iron-poor forms of the silicate minerals olivine and pyroxene, causing the iron content of tholeiitic magmas to increase as the melt is depleted of iron-poor crystals.
 (Magnesium-rich olivine solidifies at much higher temperatures than iron-rich olivine.)
 However, a calc-alkaline magma is oxidized enough to (simultaneously) precipitate significant amounts of the iron oxide magnetite, causing the iron content of the magma to remain more steady as it cools than with a tholeiitic magma.

 The difference between these two magma series can be seen on an AFM diagram, a ternary diagram showing the relative proportions of the oxides of Na2O + K2O (A), FeO + Fe2O3 (F), and MgO (M).
 As magmas cool, they precipitate out significantly more iron and magnesium than alkali, causing the magmas to move towards the alkali corner.
 In tholeiitic magma, as it cools and preferentially produces magnesium-rich crystals, the magnesium content of the magma plummets, causing the magma to move away from the magnesium corner until it runs low on magnesium and begins to move towards the alkali corner as it loses iron and remaining magnesium.
 With the calc-alkaline series, however, the precipitation of magnetite causes the iron-magnesium ratio to remain relatively constant, so the magma moves in a straight line towards the alkali corner on the AFM diagram.

 Calc-alkaline magmas are typically hydrous.

 Geologic context

-Calc-alkaline rocks typically are found in the volcanic arcs above subduction zones, commonly in island arcs, and particularly on those arcs on continental crust.
+Calc-alkaline rocks typically are found in the volcanic arcs above subduction zones, commonly in island arcs and particularly in continental arcs.